thebridsk/bridgescorerdocs/docs/content/duplicate/scoreboardfromtable.md

 Shows the scores from a table in a round.

-For two table duplicate matches, the scores for a board are only shown if all players have played the board.
+For two table duplicate matches, the scores for a board are only shown if all teams have played the board.
 Otherwise a checkmark, &#10003;, is shown for teams that have played the board.

 For more than 2 tables,